harisont/Bidibibasididati/README.md

 The DMBS I used is postgres.

 ## On notes
 I like to read my notes on my e-reader.
-If you'd like something similar, I sugggest that you install pando and run
+If you'd like something similar, I sugggest that you install pandoc and run
 ```
 pandoc dm.md -t epub -o dm.epub
 ```